Area Standing Committees

 The Treatment Facilities Committee's Business Meeting is held:

 The Area 33 Website was created to provide a useful tool for conveying information about A.A. and Area 33 activities to alcoholics, the general public and members of the professional community.
 The website contains information about current events, meetings lists and committee information just to name a few.
 For those who are looking to talk to someone in A.A., there are numerous hotline numbers listed.
 The Big Book of Alcoholics Anonymous is available on-line as well as other literature items.
 It takes several people to keep the website up and running.
 Website Committee Members do not need to have prior computer experience, just the willingness to learn.
 Persons with Computer experience are always very welcome!
-Area 33 website address www.aa-semi.org.
+Area 33 website address is: www.aa-semi.org.

 The Website Committee's Business Meeting is held: